dameraue/dameraue/README.md

 Hey!
-I'm eln, a thirty-something-years-old fullstack developer and designer from cgn, germany.
+I'm ellen, a fullstack developer from cgn, germany.

 I'm quite fluent in

-- Typescript and it's common Frameworks (Angular, React, Vue, Ionic)
+- typescript and it's common frameworks (ngular, react, vue, ionic)
-- Python
-- Java, JSP, JSF
-- Dart/Flutter
+- python
-- Javascript
+- java, jsp, jsf
-- html + sass + less + css
+- js, html + sass + less + css
-- nodeJS
+- node, pug, jquery
-- PUG & jQuery
-- Adobe & Affinity
+- affinity suite and jetbrains ide

 💬 Leave a msg if you like.